zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Art says that if Carol calls the Gibberese office t hat they might be able to get to the bottom of the misunderstanding more quickly.
 A “misunderstanding” as a noun means a confusion, something that wasn’t under stood correctly.
 Carol says, “I don’t speak Gibberish and we don’t have an yone bilingual in the office to act as an interpreter.”
 “Gibberish” here is used as  a real language, but it’s really a joke in the dialogue because the word “gibberish” ( gibberish) means meaningless words – words that you can’t understand, that don’t  have any meaning.

-When people don’t have an answer for something or t hey want to confuse you, they might start using real words, but in such a wa y that the words don’t really convey any meaning – they don’t communicate any mes sage.
+When people don’t have an answer for something or they want to confuse you, they might start using real words, but in such a wa y that the words don’t really convey any meaning – they don’t communicate any mes sage.
 They are using these words just to confuse you.
 Carol says, “I don ’t speak Gibberish,” which here is a real language, “and we don’t have anyone bilingual in the office.”
 “To be bilingual” (bilingual) means to be able to speak tw o languages.

 There’s an old joke: What do you call someone who can speak three languages?
 The answer is “trilingual.”
 What do you call someon e who can speak two languages?
 The answer is “bilingual.”
 What do you c all someone who can speak only one language?
 The answer is “an American.”
 Wel l, the actual answer would be someone who is “monolingual” (monolingual).
 But back to our dialogue . . .